Workday/vizzy-android-lib/README.md

 projectId is just a number you get after creating it on the Vizzy server.

-commitSha is only used to link Vizzy with git, it is not mandatory and you can do PR builds without it.
+`commitSha` is only used to link Vizzy with git, it is not mandatory and you can do PR builds without it.

 ## Usage

-The library adds the  extension function addVizzyTest() to ActivityTestRule.
+The library adds the  extension function `addVizzyTest()` to `ActivityTestRule`.
 This method creates a screenshot and stores it on a folder structure matching the package name, then the class name and then the method name, including sequential numbers as the name.
 The name of the screenshot can be overrited when passing name as a parameter.

 ```Kotlin